movie-travel-code/mtc.github.io/README.md

 With regard to static analysis, I have too much to learn.

 #### Compiler
 I am familiar with compiler frontend and know about compiler backend.
-I have a homework compiler moese, it is based on swift and LLVM IR.
+I have a homework compiler [moses][6], it is based on swift and LLVM IR.
 So far, it has only been generated to SSA form and has no optimization.

 With regard to compiler, I have too much to learn too.